ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  The development release must already be fixed and its bug task marked
-   “Fix Released”, unless the development release is not yet open, in
+   "Fix Released", unless the development release is not yet open, in
    which case the development release upload must be prepared, ready and
    documented [`explanation <#development-release-fixed-first>`__].
 -  Changes must be minimal [`explanation <#minimal-changes-only>`__],